christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

         ]
     }

 It is so easy to add an access to your bucket !
-To avoid a misconfiguration, I add a security with a DENY statement to the bucket policy:
+To avoid a misconfiguration, you can add a third security with a DENY statement to the bucket policy:

     {
     	"Version": "2012-10-17",